mVaibhavPrakash/Java-Learning/String.md

 #### Garbage Collection

-   Before Java 7, the JVM placed the Java String Pool in the PermGen space, which has a fixed size — it can't be expanded at runtime and is not eligible for garbage collection.
+   Before Java 7, the JVM placed the Java String Pool in the **PermGen space**, which has a fixed size — it can't be expanded at runtime and is not eligible for garbage collection.
-   The risk of interning Strings in the PermGen (instead of the Heap) is that we can get an OutOfMemory error from the JVM if we intern too many Strings.
+   The risk of interning Strings in the **PermGen** (instead of the Heap) is that we can get an **OutOfMemory** error from the JVM if we intern too many Strings.
-   From Java 7 onwards, the Java String Pool is stored in the Heap space, which is garbage collected by the JVM.
+    From Java 7 onwards, the Java String Pool is stored in the Heap space, which is garbage collected by the JVM**.
 The advantage of this approach is the reduced risk of OutOfMemory error because unreferenced Strings will be removed from the pool, thereby releasing memory.

 #### Performance and Optimizations

-   In Java 6, the only optimization we can perform is increasing the PermGen space during the program invocation with the MaxPermSize JVM option:
+   In Java 6, the only optimization we can perform is increasing the PermGen space during the program invocation with the **MaxPermSize** JVM option:
    ```java
    -XX:MaxPermSize=1G
    ```